Let’s Explain Option Trading From A to Z

 8. Basics of Option Trading

-Once you master some option trading basics and understand the different ways you can trade them, the world of option trading becomes fascinating indeed!
+Once you master some option trading basics and understand the different ways you can trade them, the world of options trading becomes fascinating indeed!

 9. Make Money Option Trading

-To make money option trading it is vital you understand a few essentials.
-You must have a capital management system in place, together with a risk and stop loss plan and good stock analysis skills.
+To make money options trading it is vital you understand a few essentials.
+You must have a capital management system in place, together with a risk and stop-loss plan and good stock analysis skills.